Looking for case studies?

 Our key journal databases, EBSCO Business Source Complete and Proquest One Business, are both good sources for finding case studies.
 To restrict your search results in these resources, in the Advanced Search Options you can limit the Document Type and Publication Type to ‘Case Study’ before you run your search.

 Some journals exist to make available cases for teaching purposes as well as examples for student use.
-The following two can be found within our eJournals collection and are also indexed on EBSCO.
+The following can be found within our eJournals collection and are also indexed on EBSCO or from Elsevier.

 Journal of Case Studies was set up to provide effective up to date cases in case teaching.